stanvol1/Fsimulator/ideas.md

 # Bosses
 - A level 10 boss of some type, maybe a demon father, who transformed after a freak accident
-- Teacher boss, at the end of the school level
+- Teacher boss, at the end of the school level (rfr)
 # New UI ideas (example: health, defence etc)

 - inventory array including keys and quest items, not able to be sold haha

 - Maybe include basic tier character building like Fallout?
-I propose: Strength, Speech and Luck as the only 3, have the player assign points at the start
+I propose: Strength, Speech and Luck as the only 3, have the player assign points at the start (rfr)
   - Maybe add collectibles that increase said stats? (charms)
   - Include (special) actions that require a minimum stat requirement

-- System that does a "dice roll" after a certain number of player actions to determine whether the player will have an encounter or not.
+- System that does a "dice roll" after a certain number of player actions to determine whether the player will have an encounter or not. (after release)

 - System that acts as a shanty inventory, maybe allow 2 pieces of Armor (Head and body), 3 consumables and a light and heavy weapon at any given time and a charm.
 We could use a simple array to store that data.

-- Basic turn based combat with consumable use and attack (either use consumable or attack, can't do both in the same turn obv.)
+- Basic turn based combat with consumable use and attack (either use consumable or attack, can't do both in the same turn obv.) (rfr)

 - Should we allow for 2 weapons or just one?
-Having two weapons in combat might allow for more creative plays.
+Having two weapons in combat might allow for more creative plays. (for now, we can only code 1 weapon, )
   - We could introduce a heavy and light weapon class to balance things out, make sure people don't just spam heavy attacks.

 - Consumable item duration to further encourage strategy (1 turn being instant heal).